PostgreSQL Fundamentals

 If transferring money between accounts fails halfway through, atomicity ensures no partial changes are saved.

-What should teams check first when implementing Atomicity?
+What should teams check before relying on Atomicity?